virgili0/Virgilio/Topics/jupyter-notebook.md

 ### Why Jupyter Notebooks

-[Jupyter notebooks](https://jupyter.org/) are a way of embedding ready-to-execute python code with markdown documentation, images, and other such things, all in one file, as well as a program for presenting and running them.
+[Jupyter notebooks](https://jupyter.org/) are a way of embedding ready-to-execute Python, Julia and R code with markdown documentation, images, and other such things, all in one file, as well as a program for presenting and running them.

 They're nice if you want to demonstrate a short script to another person, particularly in a data science context, because of some built-in plotting niceties and the fact that you can run cells of code individually.